pclavell/project_template/README.md

 <!-- ## Other rules
 * Do not remove [template_user](template_user), as it will be used to generate new users if need be -->

+## Directories structure and functions
+* **data**: to keep any data downloaded or generated for the project that is not a reference.
+* **figures**: to store any figure that you want to keep either from exploration or for a paper.
+* **ref**: to keep any reference file (genomes, gene annotation, etc.) that are downloaded and used for the project.
+We recommend creating symlinks to files in `/gpfs/projects/bsc83/Data` to save storage.

 ## Developer to-do

 * Python plotting theme